• Skip to primary navigation

 • 1 ½ teaspoon baking soda

-• 2 cups oatmeal - old fashioned
+• 2 cups oatmeal old fashioned works best

 • 1 ½ cups semi-sweet chocolate chips